Wild Palms: Plot synopsis

 In the wake of his new career, Grace becomes alienated from him and attempts suicide.
 To his dismay, Harry learns that Coty is actually the son of Kreutzer and Paige and that her search request was a plot to bring him and the Senator together.
 Coty becomes not only a TV star but also — due to his privileged upbringing and personal ruthlessness — a high-ranking member of the Church of Synthiotics.
 Josie turns out to be the Senator's sister who disposes of potential rivals with the same violently brutal means as her brother.
 Her only weak point is her affection for her estranged husband Eli Levitt, Grace's father and leader of the Friends.

 Kreutzer plans to marry Paige and tries to get hold of the Go chip, which would enable him to become an immortal living hologram.
 He uses all means possible to acquire the chip, but Paige is disgusted by his methods and gives information to the Friends.
 Harry discovers that Peter, a boy who has connections to the Friends, is his real son who was taken away by the Fathers shortly after his birth.
 Kreutzer, who suspects Harry of collaborating with his opponents, has him tortured, and kidnaps Deirdre, while Josie strangles Grace.

 Harry joins the Friends and uses his access to Channel 3 to broadcast a Mimecom recording of Grace's murder that causes a social uproar.
 Synthiotics facilities and the campaign offices of Kreutzer (who is now running for president) are attacked.
 The Fathers try unsuccessfully to defuse the situation by killing Eli and broadcasting a fake video that depicts Harry as Grace's killer.
 Josie is brutally killed by a former victim, Tully Woiwode.
 Kreutzer finally manages to get hold of the Go chip and has it implanted, but not before it is secretly altered by Harry and Peter.
 Kreutzer reveals to Harry that he is his biological father, then loses cohesion and dissolves into nothingness.
-Harry and Paige rescue Deirdre from Coty, and they drive into the sunset.
+Harry and Paige rescue Deirdre from Coty, who briefly tries to salvage the remnants of the church.
+Harry and Paige drive into the sunset with Deirdre and Peter.